Updated: 11.23.24

 The first lesson of meditation is to become aware that consciousness can be focused – this focal point is the “light of attention.”
 Right now the light of “your attention” is focused on these words, but in a moment it may be focused on an itch or it may turn to notice someone walking into the room or to daydream.
 In other words, the point of attention is constantly shifting to whatever sight, sound, activity, or bodily sensation is most prominent in the immediate surroundings, and sometimes it turns off and becomes unconscious like in sleep.

-This is the case with just about everyone; their attention is turned outward through their senses and sensual stimulation of the body to the activities of the world.
-The purpose of meditation is to rein in and consciously connect with the “point of attention” and make it be still so as to focus its attention within, in other words, turning the light of attention back upon our own individual consciousness.
+Just about everyone keeps their attention focused outward through their senses and sensual stimulations of the body to the activities of the material world.
+The purpose of meditation is to rein in and consciously connect with our “point of attention” and make it be still so as to focus its attention within; in other words, turning the light of attention back upon our own individual consciousness.
 Focused self-reflection and intuitive insight are the fruits of meditation.

 The next important lesson of meditation is about the orientation of attention.
 Like the majority of people, individual attention is turned outward to worldly activities and this means “touching the world” with “your point of attention.”
-Where we touch the world, the world touches our consciousness, in other words, we get some of the world on our consciousness and it has an effect similar to a stain on a piece of cloth.
+Where we touch the world, the world touches our consciousness, and in many cases, we get some of the world on our consciousness and it has an effect similar to a stain on a piece of cloth.

 Most people are unaware they are touching the world or that the world is touching and imprinting their consciousness.
-Consequently, these unaware people are unconcerned, clueless, and exercise no discretion about where or how they direct their attention to the world; neither do they care with what impressions the world is imprinting them.
+Consequently, these unaware people are unconcerned, clueless, and exercise no discretion about where or how they direct and open their consciousness to the world; neither do they care with what impressions the world is imprinting them.

 People who meditate are acutely aware of where and how they direct and orient their conscious attention in regard to the world because they have learned through their meditation experience that many of these “stains and impressions” are the source of the pain, anxiety, stress, disappointment, and delusion from which they desire to be free.